top of page

 Visions of grapes are everywhere.

-We past an old favourite where we had eaten before.
+We passed an old favourite where we had eaten before.

-RESTAURANTE CUEVA LA MURALLA Calle Paganos 42, Laguardia, La Rioja +34 945 60 01 98 Run by a husband and wife team, the lady was front of house, and the husband was the Chef.
-Both non-English speaking but very cordial.
-Mostly local cuisine and well cooked.
-If listed on the menu, you should try the exceptionally tender solomillo de lomo.
+RESTAURANTE CUEVA LA MURALLA Calle Paganos 42, Laguardia, La Rioja +34 945 60 01 98 Run by a husband-and-wife team, the lady was front of house, and the husband was the Chef.
+Both were non-English speakers but very cordial.
+The food is primarily local and well-cooked.
+You should try the exceptionally tender solomillo de lomo if it is listed on the menu.
 It has an interesting cellar with a dining area below.

 Plenty of fresh local produce is on offer.